urbaman/HomeLab/kubernetes-02.md

 ### Using GlusterFS in Kubernetes:

+Create the desired path in the glusterfs volume (HDD5T/path/... in my situation)

 ##### Method 1 — Connecting to GlusterFS directly with Pod manifest:

 To connect to the GlusterFS volume directly with Pod manifest, use the GlusterfsVolumeSource in the Pod.
 Here is an example (create the path in the glusterfs volume - HDD5T in my situation):